Hair Installations are Life Savers

 Eating avocado regularly means we get a steady supply of biotin for gorgeous hair, healthy nails, and moisturized skin.
 Avocados are a rich source of proteins, amino acids, and vitamins, which help promote the growth of healthier tresses.
 Also try using avocado oil in salads, marinades, and brushed over roasted vegetables.

 Iron deficiency can cause hair loss; an easy way to prevent iron deficiency is to include spinach in your diet.
-The iron, folate, beta-carotene and vitamin C in spinach help keep hair follicles healthy and scalp oils circulating.
+The iron, folate, beta-carotene, and vitamin C in spinach help keep hair follicles healthy and scalp oils circulating.
 Nutrient-rich dark, leafy vegetables such as kale, broccoli, and swiss chard are also amazing options.

 Sweet potatoes are a great source of the antioxidant beta-carotene, which your body turns into Vitamin A. When it comes to your hair, vitamin A produces oils to sustain your scalp.
 Deficiency in Vitamin A can leave our scalps itchy and cause irritating dandruff.
 Apricot, cantaloupe, mangoes, and pumpkin are also other options with these benefits.

 Lentils are small but a mighty member of the legume family.
-Legumes are a great source of iron, protein and biotin, nutrients that are vital for healthy hair.
+Legumes are a great source of iron, protein, and biotin, nutrients that are vital for healthy hair.
 Other great beans are kidney beans and soybeans.

-Blueberries are packed with Vitamin C. Vitamin C is critical for circulation to the scalp and support the tiny blood vessels that feed the follicles.
+Blueberries are packed with Vitamin C. Vitamin C is critical for circulation to the scalp and supports the tiny blood vessels that feed the follicles.
 Too little Vitamin C in your diet can lead to hair breakage.

 Nuts are great for healthy hair they have oils, which contribute to the elastin in your hair.
 If you don’t have enough oils in the body your hair can break.
 Walnuts have a significant amount of omega-3 fatty acids.
 They are also rich in biotin and vitamin E.